eboutili/splunk_hec/Demo_Install_Lab_Guide.md

 Install a Splunk Demo Server and the Puppet Report Viewer (scripted)
 -----------

-Copy the Containerized Splunk installation script to a temporary directory on the Puppet Master node and run it as root or using sudo.
+Copy the Splunk installation script to a temporary directory on the Puppet Master node and run it as root or using sudo.

+The script downloads and installs the Docker version of Splunk Enterprise (includes a trial license).
+Then it runs the container and uses `docker exec` to install the Puppet Report Viewer add-on.

 Create a HEC input for puppet summaries
 -----------